mzipay/Aglyph/doc/source/context-fluent-api.rst

-   When a component specifies a *member_name* (i.e. objects of the component are "created" by attribute access on the object identified by a dotted name), then the creation strategy is implicitly set to "imported" and cannot be set explicitly.
-In short - *member_name* and *strategy* are mutually exclusive.
+   When a component specifies a *member_name* (i.e. objects of the component are "created" by attribute access on the object identified by a dotted name), then the creation strategy is implicitly set to "_imported" and SHOULD NOT be set explicitly.
+In short - consider *member_name* and *strategy* to be mutually exclusive.

 .. _fluent-refs: